juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/installation.rst

            DQ Robotics for Matlab is distributed as a LGPLV3 licensed package.
 Matlab, however, is not free software and other third-party toolboxes may also not be free.

         Clone the repository (you can use `Github Desktop <https://desktop.github.com/>`_ or `git commands <https://git-scm.com/>`_ ).
-If you do not want to clone the repository you can ignore this step and download the Zip file, as explained below.
+If you do not want to clone the repository, you can ignore this step and download the zip file, as explained below.

         .. code-block:: python